diamantidis/diamantidis.github.io/README.md

 ## Contributing

 #### Fix Content
 If you see an error, a typo or something wrong in the content, just fork the repository, make the change and submit a pull request against the [`source`] branch.
-Alternatively, you can file an [issue] or message me on [Twitter].
+Alternatively, you can file an [issue] or message me on [X].

 #### Ideas, suggestions and improvements
 If you have any suggestion for a potential post, an improvement on the blog or some other idea, please share it with me.
-You can either file an [issue] or send me a message on [Twitter].
+You can either file an [issue] or send me a message on [X].

 ## License